InfOmics/PLB2020/support/NGSsw/README.md

 sudo apt-get install -y git
 ```

+`CMake` is required to build some tools from source.
+CMake can be easily downloaded from [https://cmake.org/download/](https://cmake.org/download/).
+Choose
+the CMake you like (better if >= 3.12) and that match your OS.

 MacOS users have first to install XCode from the App Store.
 Installing XCode you will install a bundle of
 developing tools, including `clang`, `git` and `make`.
 You will have a `gcc`, but it is link to `clang`.
 It
 is recommended to use GNU `gcc`, which can be installed via Homebrew or MacPort (see [https://discussions.apple.com/thread/8336714](https://discussions.apple.com/thread/8336714)).

-To downaload some tools and dependencies needed we will use Homebrew.
-You should make sure it is installed and
+To download some tools and dependencies needed we will use Homebrew.
+Make sure Homebrew is installed and
-availabel in your `PATH`.
+available in your `PATH`.
 If not, please refer to [https://docs.brew.sh/Installation](https://docs.brew.sh/Installation).

-`CMake` is required to build some tools from source.
-CMake can be easily downloaded from [https://cmake.org/download/](https://cmake.org/download/).
-Choose
-the CMake you like (better if >= 3.12) and that match your OS.

 ## During installation